sportac/medical-image-server/README.md

 uvicorn main:app --reload
 ```
 ### Pre-commit
-In this project, pre-commit is being used as a code quality tool to help enforce coding standards and ensure code
+Pre-commit is being used as a code quality tool to help enforce coding standards and ensure code
 consistency across the project.
 It is configured to run automatically before every commit, preventing code that does
 not meet the defined standards from being committed.